Wangi Wangi

 Wangi Wangi has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Infrastructure changes significantly influence an area's performance.
-One major project is identified by AreaSearch as potentially impacting this region: Wangi Power Station Redevelopment, Swansea Channel Permanent Dredging Solution, Rathmines Park Transformation, and South East Growth Area Plan are key projects.
-The following details those likely to be most relevant.
+The performance of an area can be significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
+A total of one project has been identified by AreaSearch as potentially impacting the area.
+Notable projects include Wangi Power Station Redevelopment, Swansea Channel Permanent Dredging Solution, Rathmines Park Transformation, and South East Growth Area Plan, with the following list providing details on those most relevant.

 Professional plan users can use the search below to filter and access additional projects.